techidaily/site-program-issues/source/_posts/resolving-dying-lights-volume-problem-expert-tips-and-tricks.md

 If you didn’t find any hardware issues, try the next fix.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix 2: Make sure no other devices are interfering

  This fix is specifically for wireless or Bluetooth keyboard users.
 If you have a wired keyboard, jump to the[next fix](https://tools.techidaily.com/drivereasy/download/) .